MicrosoftDocs/fabric-docs/docs/governance/domains.md

 ## Structure your data in the domain

+Once you've created some domains, you can refine the logic of the way you're structuring your data by creating subdomains for the domains.

-Once you've created some domains, you organize your data into the appropriate domains by assigning the workspaces the data is located in to the relevant domain.
+You organize your data into the appropriate domains and subdomains by assigning the workspaces the data is located in to the relevant domain or subdomain.
 When a workspace is associated with a domain, all the items in the workspace are associated with the domain.

-To refine the logic of the way you're structuring your data, you can create subdomains for your domains.
-You group your data into subdomains just like you do with domains, but assigning the workspaces the data is located in to the subdomain.

-To struction your data in a domain, open the domain

 ### Create subdomains

-You must be an admin of a domain or a Fabric admin to be able to create subdomains for the domain.
+To create subdomains for a domain, you must be a domain admin of the domain or a Fabric admin.

-To create a subdomain of a domain:

 1. Open the domain you want to create a subdomain for and select **New subdomain**.